- What Is

 Labyrinthitis is a type of inner ear condition that causes dizziness, a spinning sensation (vertigo), and problems with balance.
 The dizziness also can cause acute nausea and vomiting.
 Inflammation of the nerves in the inner ear cause labyrinthitis.
 The inflammation leading to labyrinthitis can be a caused by an inner ear infection, and it has many of the same symptoms as an ear infection.

-What are the signs and symptoms of labyrinthitis (inner ear infections)?
+What are the signs and symptoms of labyrinthitis (inner ear infection)?

-Signs and symptoms of labyrinthitis (inner ear infections) may include (one or more):
+Signs and symptoms of labyrinthitis (inner ear infection) may include (one or more):

 - Spinning sensation (vertigo)